im-a-kookie/Kriging-Interpolation/README.md

 # The Variogram

 The variogram describes the values of the random variables around a given point.
 This is a probabilistic description based on the gradients of the provided data.
 Essentially, linearly continuous data (e.g geographic data) transitions relatively smoothly between adjacent points.
-By finding the average gradient of this transition, we can make statistical predictions about the total change across a given interval.
+Through a mathematical description of the gradient of this transition, we can make statistical predictions about the total change across a given interval.

+Many different methods exist for creating this mathematical description.
+In this case, the spherical variogram is selected, being the most common and versatile approach.

 # Maximization